How do I know if I need to see a psychiatrist?

 Absolutely.
 While treatment outcomes differ from individual to individual, the vast majority of patients who follow Dr. Ambardar’s prescribed regimen of medication (if needed) and psychotherapy notice significant improvement in mood and overall outlook over time.

-As a woman-owned online business, we are proud to serve all parts of California, including the Los Angeles, Beverly Hills, Santa Monica, West Hollywood, Westwood/UCLA, Pasadena, Malibu, Burbank, San Francisco, Marin County, Portola Valley, Palo Alto, Stanford, Silicon Valley, Cupertino, Menlo Park, and San Jose areas.
+As a female psychiatrist-owned online business, we are proud to serve all parts of California, including the Los Angeles, Beverly Hills, Santa Monica, West Hollywood, Westwood/UCLA, Pasadena, Malibu, Burbank, San Francisco, Marin County, Portola Valley, Palo Alto, Stanford, Silicon Valley, Cupertino, Menlo Park, and San Jose areas.

-We are also proud to serve all parts of New York, including New York City, Manhattan, Brooklyn, Greenwich Village, the Upper East Side, the Upper West Side, the West Village, and the Hudson River Valley area.
+We are also proud to serve all parts of New York, including New York City, Manhattan, Brooklyn, Greenwich Village, the Upper East Side (UES), the Upper West Side (UWS), the West Village, and the East Hampton and Southampton areas.